Carglglz/upydev/README.md

 * **see**:  to get specific command help info indicated with -c option

+* **find**: to get a list of possible upy devices.
+Scans the local network to find devices with port 8266     (WebREPL) open.
+Use -n option to perform n scans (A single scan may not find all the devices)

 * **make_group:** to make a group of boards to send commands to.
 Use -f for the name of the group

      ​	and -devs option to indicate a name, ip and the password of each board.
 (To store the group settings globally use -g option)